BS-omni/OmniSnippets_JS/docs/generalTips/3. Text editor - beyond text/intro.rst

-.. _cjs:
 3. Text editor - beyond text
 ===================================

 Elements you can place in your text such as images, videos, tables etc.